Adam Pisoni, Microsoft’s general manager of Yammer.

 Some companies have struggled with enterprise social, Pisoni admits.
 “You can’t just turn it on and expect a cultural transformation.
 It’s a journey of reinvention that requires a strategy and executive commitment and support.”

-To be effective you need the right tool, but also a strategy specific to your organization’s business objectives, challenges and culture.
+To be effective you need the right tool, but also a strategy specific to your organisation’s business objectives, challenges and culture.

 Pisoni believes that for enterprise social tools to be effective, they can’t just be a destination; social has to be woven into the apps employees use every day in order to unite people, information and application data in a way that drives greater effectiveness, performance and agility.